Mortimer Wheeler: Childhood: 1890–1907

 Mortimer Wheeler was born on 10 September 1890 in the city of Glasgow, Scotland.
 He was the first child of the journalist Robert Mortimer Wheeler and his second wife Emily Wheeler (née Baynes).
 The son of a tea merchant based in Bristol, in youth Robert had considered becoming a Baptist minister, but instead became a staunch freethinker while studying at the University of Edinburgh.
 Initially working as a lecturer in English literature, Robert turned to journalism after his first wife died in childbirth.
 His second wife, Emily, shared her husband's interest in English literature, and was the niece of Thomas Spencer Baynes, a Shakespearean scholar at St. Andrews University.
 Their marriage was emotionally strained, a situation exacerbated by their financial insecurity.
 Within two years of their son's birth, the family moved to Edinburgh, where a daughter named Amy was born.

 When Wheeler was four, his father was appointed chief leader writer for the Bradford Observer.
 The family relocated to Saltaire, a village northwest of Bradford, a cosmopolitan city in Yorkshire, northeast England, then in the midst of the wool trade boom.
 Wheeler was inspired by the moors surrounding Saltaire and fascinated by the area's archaeology.
 He later wrote about discovering a late prehistoric cup-marked stone, searching for lithics on Ilkley Moor, and digging into a barrow on Baildon Moor.
-Although suffering from ill health, Emily Wheeler taught her two children with the help of a maid up to the age of seven or eight.
+Although in ill health, Emily Wheeler taught her two children with the help of a maid up to the age of seven or eight.
 Mortimer remained emotionally distant from his mother, instead being far closer to his father, whose company he favoured over that of other children.

 His father had a keen interest in natural history and a love of fishing and shooting, rural pursuits in which he encouraged Mortimer to take part.
 Robert acquired many books for his son, particularly on the subject of art history, with Wheeler loving to both read and paint.

 In 1899, Wheeler joined Bradford Grammar School shortly before his ninth birthday, where he proceeded straight to the second form.
 In 1902, Robert and Emily had a second daughter, whom they named Betty; Mortimer showed little interest in this younger sister.
 In 1905, Robert agreed to take over as head of the London office of his newspaper, by then renamed the Yorkshire Daily Observer, so the family relocated to the southeast of the city in December 1905, settling into a house named Carlton Lodge on South Croydon Road, West Dulwich.
 In 1908, they moved to 14 Rollescourt Avenue in nearby Herne Hill.
 Rather than being sent for a conventional education, when he was 15 Wheeler was instructed to educate himself by spending time in London, where he frequented the National Gallery and the Victoria and Albert Museum.